 If invested properly, this amount can also grow exponentially because of compound interest.

-This post has an extensive list of alternative cheaper options to cable.
+This post has an extensive list of cheaper alternatives to cable.

 I only shop when items are deeply discounted, usually around holidays like Black Friday.